Обстеження батьків на носійство перед зачаттям або перед пологами

 For these reasons, the decision is individual, and recommendations often cannot be generalized to all women, even those with similar risk.

 A screening history is part of the evaluation.
 The history is summarized as a pedigree (see figure Symbols for constructing a family pedigree).
-Information should include the health status and presence of genetic disorders or carrier status of both parents, of 1st-degree relatives (parents, siblings, offspring), and of 2nd-degree relatives (aunts, uncles, grandparents), as well as ethnic and racial background and consanguineous matings.
+Information should include the health status and presence of genetic disorders or carrier status of both parents, of first-degree relatives (parents, siblings, offspring), and of second-degree relatives (aunts, uncles, grandparents), as well as ethnic and racial background and consanguineous matings.
 Outcomes of previous pregnancies are noted.
 If genetic disorders are suspected, relevant medical records must be reviewed.

 (See also Prenatal Genetic Counseling.)